secure-software-engineering/phasar/README.md

 $ ./bootstrap.sh --install
 ```

-The bootstrap script may ask for superuser permissions (to install the dependencies).
+The bootstrap script may ask for superuser permissions.

 Done!